Chapter 15 : The Informants

 Harry closed his eyes and cleared his mind.
 He pictured himself clearly in his mind now, singling out a particular feature like he had with Tonks during the summer.
 He pictured his feet and focused hard on what they would look like were they replaced by the hooves he had seen chasing away the basilisk.
 Harry concentrated hard and willed the transformation until he felt a rippling in his feet and could no longer stand upright.

 He fell to the floor and opened his eyes to see enormous, shining, black hooves in the place where his feet were moments before.
 He looked up at McGonagall who looked very pleased with his results and then closed his eyes once more.
 This time he pictured his hands and once again overset the image of the hooves.
-Moments later, he found himself the proud owner of four spectacular Mustang hooves.
+Moments later, he found himself the proud owner of four spectacular colt hooves.

-Another hour passed and Harry found himself transforming his body parts, one at a time, to Mustang features and then back again.
+Another hour passed and Harry found himself transforming his body parts, one at a time, to colt features and then back again.
 By the end of the session he had successfully transformed hooves, ears and a long whip-like tail.

-‘Yes Professor, I understand.’
+‘Yes, Professor, I understand.’

-‘Very well, you have done your part of the deal so now I will honour mine.
+‘Very well, you have done your part of the deal, so now I will honour mine.
 You may ask whatever you wish about your mother.’

 Harry thought for a moment about what he should ask first.
 There were so many questions, but how could he ask them without arousing suspicion?
 ‘What was she like at my age?’ he finally asked.